agustinparrotta/design-patterns/README.md

 - Uses inheritance, but does not require an init step
 - Is a specialization of the Template pattern.
 - 2 main entities: Creator and Product.
 Creator knows how to create the product and execute it.
 Product contains operation itself.
+- Factory and Abstract Factory are not usually needed in python given that everything is an object, so it can be resolved with just simply defining a function that will construct a set of objects, and we can even pass the class that we want to create with a parameter (see factory_simple.py)

 Importance: 5
+Recommended: 2 (with functions)

 ### 1.2.
 Abstract factory